-How Hybrid App Development Tools Help Deliver Great UX
+How Hybrid Application Development Tools Help Deliver Great UX Design

-There are a ton of benefits to choosing a hybrid app development tools like Ionic to build your next mobile app: Use of familiar web languages, a stable platform based on open web standards, and one shared codebase across any platform or device.
+There are a ton of benefits to choosing a hybrid application development tool like Ionic to build your next mobile app: Use of familiar web languages, a stable platform based on open web standards, and one shared codebase across any platform or device.

-But the most common objection to hybrid is: “What about the user experience?!”
-The implication being that a “hybrid app,” despite all its benefits, will deliver a sub-par user experience.
+But the most common objection to hybrid app design is: “What about the user experience?!”
+The implication being that a “hybrid app,” despite all its benefits, will deliver a sub-par mobile app user experience.

-Well, in this article I’m going to argue that, not only does hybrid development deliver a native-like experience, it can actually help you deliver a better user experience than a native app.
+Well, in this article I’m going to argue that, not only does hybrid development deliver a native-like experience, it can actually help you deliver a better mobile app UX than native.

 Get our free guide